Royals vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- Shane McClanahan (11-1) will take to the mound for the Rays and make his 16th start of the season.
+- The Rays' Zach Eflin (8-3) will make his 14th start of the season.

-- McClanahan has six starts in a row of five innings or more.
+- In 13 starts this season, he's earned a quality start in seven of them.

+- Eflin has started 13 games this season, and he's lasted five or more innings 12 times.
+He averages 5.9 innings per appearance.

-- He has made 15 appearances and finished three of them without allowing an earned run.
+- He has made 13 appearances and finished two of them without allowing an earned run.

 |Opponent